 In 1989, the civil war that had been tearing apart the country side in El Salvador for more than 10 years finally reached the capital city, my home town San Salvador, with the FMLN’s “Offensive” in November of that year.
 The city was paralyzed for nearly two weeks when the guerrillas took over to fighting the military on the streets in numerous neighbourhoods, and we had to take refuge in our homes, hoping for it to end soon.
 Within those very days, my oldest brother, with his wife and two kids were booked to fly to Canada as their immigration documents had been approved barely 2 weeks before.
-They almost didn’t make it, since the airport was closed for a couple of days, given the civil unrest in the city.
+They almost didn’t make it, since the airport was closed for a few of days, due the civil unrest in the city.
 The airport was re-opened the very day their flight was booked.
 Their farewell was very dramatic and traumatizing for the whole family– it was uncertain when we would see them again, if ever.
 Little did we know, we would be joining them a year later, almost to the day…

 After a very tumultuous year, in which I went from being a pre-med student, with a part time job as a radio dj, to a 1st year graphic design student, my other two siblings, my mom and I also got approval to move to Canada in October of 1990.
 Our flight to Toronto was booked for November 6.
 November 5, 1990 was the last day I ever saw my dad, when we held back tears, embraced, and said good bye.
 His words to me that evening: “Hagamos de caso que nos vamos a ver mañana” (“Let’s pretend we’re seeing each other tomorrow”); his 69th birthday was the next day… After that, I only traded letters and phone calls with him, until his passing in 2003 — my siblings and my mom had the chance to visit him a couple of times in that period.
 I’ve never been back to El Salvador after we left.
 Upon my learning about our move to Canada, I envisioned a great life opportunity for myself.

 At 21, through the bitter-sweet farewells, I could barely contain my excitement thinking of all the possibilities that my future in Canada would bring: better education, great job opportunities, money and, most importantly, BARE FEET!
 (At least when there wasn’t snow).
-As I mentioned before, as a kid I had idealized North America as this paradise, where no one cared what you dressed like and what you wore on your feet– you were free to be “YOU”.
+As I mentioned before, as a kid I had idealized North America as this paradise, where no one cared about how you dressed, or what you wore on your feet– you were free to be “YOU”.
 My gosh, I was in for a BIG surprise when I quickly found out that people up here are even more concerned about appearance and are totally obsessed with having their feet “protected” at all cost and separated from the “harmful” ground at all times.
 The only saving grace here in Canada was that, unlike our neighbours in the States, we take our shoes off at the door when entering the house and we hang out either socked or bare footed at home.
 At last!
 I had found some middle ground I could work with, and my family wouldn’t pester me about padding around barefooted, at least at home!

+Despite my newly-found freedom at home, I was still missing something.
+I still yearned and longed for the true feeling of “ground” and “dirt” under my feet but I didn’t act upon it until a little later, around 1993.
+Prior to that, I indulged in treating myself to a couple of pairs of nice leather sandals as I noticed they were much more acceptable as footwear among men here in North America; slowly but surely, I was gaining confidence towards my final steps!
 One day, in the spring of 1993, while riding the bus in Ottawa, I picked up a newspaper someone had left behind on the seat next to me: The Ottawa Sun.
 To my sheer amazement (I wouldn’t be surprised if my fellow passengers actually heard me gasping, although I couldn’t tell you if I actually did or not), I found a tiny entry on page 4 about some fellow called Richard Frazine, who claimed that hiking in bare feet was the next best thing.
 They also mentioned that Mr. Frazine had written and published a book called “The Barefoot Hiker” in which he summarized all the benefits and pleasures of this great practise of his.
 I HAD to get my hands on a copy of this BOOK!

+So, I stayed on the bus till we reached the nearest mall and I ran to the bookstore and asked a clerk for the book, only to find out they didn’t carry it.
+I had the same luck in 4 or 5 more bookstores over the next few days until someone finally suggested I could special order it and it would take about a week to get it.
+I paid in advance, even though it wasn’t required!
+I couldn’t wait to read it.
 Sure enough, about a week later, I got a call from the bookstore announcing that my book had arrived and it was waiting for me at the service counter.
 I went to pick it up that same afternoon and started reading it right away on my bus ride back home — I couldn’t put it down and I basically read it in one sitting.
 I was so delighted and felt so “understood” by reading this book that I had to do two things: 1.
 Go for a barefoot hike and 2.
 Contact Mr. Frazine.
 And so I did.

 After reading the great recommendations on Richard’s book I started going for walks around the parks in Ottawa.
-I was lucky to live in such a “green” city, with plenty of parkland and beautiful areas to go for solitary hikes; you see, this is something I was still keeping from my family.
-I soon found out that my feet were very soft and that I needed to do some serious conditioning and endure myself with patience if I wanted to do this “barefooting” thing.
+I was lucky to live in such a “green” city, with plenty of parkland and beautiful areas to go for solitary hikes.
+You see, this is something I was still keeping from my family.
+I soon found out that my feet were very soft and that I needed to do some serious conditioning and arm myself with patience if I wanted to do this “barefooting” thing.
 At the time, it helped tremendously that the following summer I met the man who was to become my first long-term partner: Bill Gayner.

 Bill was very outdoorsy and would try anything at least once.
-He also had a car, which made it possible for us to go outside of the city and explore other hiking areas such as the Gatineau Hills, just across the Rideau River from Ottawa, on the Quebec side.
+He also had a car, which made it possible for us to go outside of the city and explore other hiking areas such as the Gatineau Hills, just across the Ottawa River, on the Quebec side.
 He was very supportive and encouraging right from the beginning and he indulged in barefoot hiking with me plenty of weekends during the years we were together.
 It was amazing to have my new found freedom and a great man to share it with.
-I also ended up contacting Mr. Frazine, as he had formed a hiking group in Connecticut where he lived.
+I also ended up contacting Richard Frazine, as he had formed a hiking group in Connecticut where he lived.
 He had printed a sample brochure in his book for others who wanted to start their own groups.
 He was kind enough to leave his contact info there so I went ahead and called him.
 He was a charming fellow and he introduced me to a mail group that eventually became the online “Dirty Sole Society”; which later on changed its name to “Society for Barefoot Living” or SBL (www.barefooters.org).

 Finding all these people interested in both barefoot hiking and barefooting as a lifestyle choice really opened up my mind and my possibilities.
 While I have also encountered plenty of negativity and antagonism towards my lifestyle choice, I owe my current joy and pride in barefooting to those early experiences I found along my way shortly after I became a Canadian.
 My moving to Toronto in January of 1998, further helped my cause, as I could start anew and I was finally away form the watchful eyes of my family.
 It was then when I really got into public barefooting as I started doing it everywhere possible, including work, the subways, downtown, you name it.

-I, of course found confused and close-minded people everywhere along my path but I got stubborn and I think that was my best ally at the time.
+I, of course, found confused and close-minded people everywhere along my path but I got stubborn and I think that was my best ally at the time.
 If anything, barefooting really helped building my self assurance.
 The rest is history, literally.
 I found the more I did it, the more I wanted to do it and the more I wanted to push the envelope with my bare feet.
 It also helped to find tremendous support from my friends and my current partner, Gary — who also indulges in some barefoot hikes from time to time, and who has fought many an arguments along with me with misguided store clerks and store managers over the last 10 years.